 Few things are as beautiful as a wild backcountry trout.
 Their colors, their willingness to rise, and the places they call home are all worth the effort it takes to find them.

 Many would even go as far as saying that extreme discomfort is mandatory.
 A trout looks and feels finer with more obstacles in its way.
-The reason we’ll climb a tree for a fly that costs $1.50 or cross a stream on a log when there’s a bridge accessible.
+This is the reason we’ll climb a tree for a fly that costs $1.50 or cross a stream on a log when there’s a bridge accessible.

-Because most fishermen seek out these hardships on streams, beautiful lakes often get overlooked.
+Because many fishermen seek out these hardships on streams, beautiful lakes often get overlooked.
 These hidden gems, often above treeline, offer some of the best backcountry fly fishing to be had.
-They usually hold healthy populations of trout that are eager to take a dry fly, and are relatively simple to fish.
 Here, we’ll go over nine ways to have better success fly fishing in backcountry lakes.

 One of the best things about backcountry lakes is that you can usually walk the entire perimeter.
 With no need to worry about private property along the shore, and very little chance of competing for water with other anglers, it’s often possible to cover the whole lake during a day of fishing.
 Lakes above treeline make this even easier, as there’ll be no obstacles to worry about while casting.

 While lakes may appear uniform at first glance, there’s usually plenty of underwater variety to get fish locked in on a certain area.
 They might hang around just off a shelf, among rocks near shore, or out in open water.

 If you aren’t finding fish in one area, move and look for different habitat.